 |Status||Currently viable (see ‘Other information’ for further details)|

 |Current no. of professionals (sideline to main income)

 |Minimum no. of craftspeople required|

-The first paper was made around 150 AD in China from plant fibres which were beaten in a pestle and mortar.
+The first paper was made around the 2nd century in China from plant fibres which were beaten in a pestle and mortar.
 Papermaking spread to the Islamic world in the eighth century AD, and the earliest use of water-powered pulp mills date from this time.
 The technique gradually travelled towards Europe providing a substitute to animal skins for writing (Nb. papyrus is not paper and was a local material produced in a very different way).
 Literacy was poor and mainly restricted to religious organisations and the legal profession.
 Imported paper from Europe, and later the early production of paper in England coincided with Gutenberg’s invention of moveable printing type.

 Making paper by hand takes place on two scales: